revaturelabs/interviewquestions/Interview Ques/JavaScript.md

 <blockquote>

-There are 3 different ways in which a JavaScript code can be involved in an HTML file:

-- Inline
-- Internal
-- External
+Which can be done in two ways:

+- Writing the code in your HTML.
+- Through an external file by including it as a link.

  </blockquote>